-Finally, we compare DFT calculations of CB1 and CB2 to the dispersion acquired through the Raman scattering calculation, see Table~\ref{table:parameters}.
-Near the $\Gamma$-point, the CB1 and CB2 dispersions are also close to their values calculated by DFT.
-In the proximity of the A-point, the CB1 Rashba dispersion parameters, including $\Delta_{1}$, $\alpha_{R}$, and m$^{*}_{CB1}$, are close to the values calculated by DFT.
-However, the CB2 parabolic dispersion parameters differ from DFT calculated ones; $\Delta_{2}$ and m$^{*}_{CB2}$ are 80\% and 41\% of their respective values calculated by DFT.
+Finally, we compare DFT calculations of CB1 and CB2 to the dispersion acquired through the Raman scattering calculation (see Table~\ref{table:parameters}).
+Near the $\Gamma$ point, the CB1 and CB2 dispersions are close to their values calculated by DFT.
+In the proximity of the $A$ point, the CB1 Rashba dispersion parameters, including $\Delta_{1}$, $\alpha_{R}$, and $m^{*}_{CB1}$, are also close to the values calculated by DFT.
+However, the CB2 parabolic dispersion parameters differ from the DFT calculated ones; $\Delta_{2}$ and m$^{*}_{CB2}$ are 80\% and 41\% of their respective values calculated by DFT.
 The disparity between deduced CB2 parameters and the dispersion given by DFT is surprising considering that the CB1 and CB0 parameters are well described by DFT.
 This is further evidence that some aspect of the CB2 band is not accounted for in the DFT calculation.

-In conclusion, we probed continua of electronic transitions between Rashba-split helical bands in the quasi-2D Rashba system, BiTeI.
-The continua belong to the anti-symmetric A$_{2}$ irreducible representation of the C$_{3v}$ point group, thus the excitations are chiral.
-The quasi-2D nature of the electronic structure allows for selective excitation of chiral electronic continua originating from different areas of the BZ, which is only possibly by exploiting the resonant Raman scattering effect.
+In conclusion, we probed the continua of electronic transitions between Rashba-split helical bands in the quasi-2D Rashba system BiTeI.
+The continua belong to the antisymmetric $A_{2}$ irreducible representation of the $C_{3v}$ point group, thus the excitations are chiral.
+The quasi-2D nature of the electronic structure allows for the selective excitation of chiral electronic continua originating from different areas of the BZ, which is only possible by exploiting the resonant Raman scattering effect.

-By comparing spectroscopic data to calculations within a three-band model, the CB1 band was confirmed to have a Rashba dispersion with parameters similar to those given by DFT: $\Delta_{1}$ = 1.48\,eV, $\alpha_{R}$ = 1.35\,eV \AA\,and m$^{*}$ = 0.15\,m$_{e}$.
-The CB2 parabolic dispersion differs significantly from DFT calculations: ($\Delta_{2}$, m$^{*}$) = (1.65\,eV, 0.14\,m$_{e}$) vs. (2.05\,eV, 0.34\,m$_{e}$) as calculated by DFT.
-Under resonance, the CB2$\rightarrow$CB0 transition appear partially polarized, suggesting that CB2 is also spin-polarized away from the A-point.
+By comparing spectroscopic data to calculations within a three-band model, the CB1 band was confirmed to have a Rashba dispersion with parameters similar to those given by DFT: $\Delta_{1} = 1.48$\,eV, $\alpha_{R}=1.35$\,eV \AA\,,and $m^{*}=0.15m_{e}$.
+The CB2 parabolic dispersion differs significantly from DFT calculations: $(\Delta_{2}$, m$^{*})=(1.65\,$eV$, 0.14m_{e})$ vs. $(2.05\,$eV$, 0.34m_{e})$ as calculated by DFT.
+Under resonance, the CB2\,$\rightarrow$\,CB0 transition appears partially polarized, suggesting that CB2 is also spin polarized away from the $A$ point.

-More generally, the presented approach of studying BiTeI may enable control of chiral electronic excitations in systems with a strong Rashba-like dispersion and offer critical insight into novel chirality-based phenomena in quasi-2D Rashba systems.
+More generally, the presented approach of studying BiTeI may enable control of chiral electronic excitations in systems with a strong Rashba-like dispersion and offers critical insight into novel chirality-based phenomena in quasi-2D Rashba systems.